gecko0307/2048x2/README.md

 # 2048x2

-A desktop clone of the popular puzzle game 2048 for two players.
+A desktop clone of the popular puzzle game 2048 for two players written in [D language](https://dlang.org).
 Left board is controlled with WASD, right board is controlled with arrow keys.

 The game was originally written in 2014.
 In 2026, I reworked the code and ported the graphics backend to [Dagon Engine](https://github.com/gecko0307/dagon), which improved the quality of text rendering.
 Translations of the game into German, French, Spanish, Portuguese, and other languages ​​were also added.